-- 1970's and 1980's; Nipomo Community Services Board of Directors (District) expresses concern over groundwater resources in response to County approved development projects across the Nipomo Mesa, including Blacklake Golf Resort. - 1991; District customer's Vote to not participate in County led State Water Project.
+- 1970's and 1980's; Nipomo Community Services Board of Directors (District) expresses concern over groundwater resources in response to County approved development projects across the Nipomo Mesa, including Blacklake Golf Resort. - 1991; District customer's Vote not to participate in County led State Water Project.
 The vote is considered 'advisory' and NCSD Board moves forward with participation in the State Water project. - 1992; District customers demand and receive a binding vote regarding participation in the State Water project.
-Customers vote overwhelmingly to not participate in State Water. - 1993; Prolonged drought and failing wells leads to emergency annexation of the Summit Station area of the Nipomo Mesa into Nipomo CSD. - 1994; In the midst of continued drought conditions, the District commissions first study of alternatives for supplementing its groundwater only supply.
+Customers vote overwhelmingly against participation in State Water. - 1993; Prolonged drought and failing wells lead to emergency annexation of the Summit Station by NCSD. - 1994; In the midst of continued drought conditions, the District commissions first study of alternatives for supplementing its groundwater only supply.
 Evaluation of Alternative Supplemental Water Supplies, Bookman-Edmonston Engineering, Inc. Robert Beeby, Project Manager, July 15, 1994.
-The report concludes/recommends: Construct turn-out in Nipomo on CCWA (State Water) pipeline; Negotiate for City of Santa Barbara Desal water; Negotiate for other sources of 'State Water'; Reclaim wastewater at South County Sanitation; Deep fractured rock wells; Groundwater Management District formation and leadership; Conservation. - 1996; District attempts, unsuccessfully, to get an 'Emergency Turnout' built on State Water line traversing Nipomo. - 1997; Santa Maria Valley Groundwater Litigation begins - 2001; District commissions an updated study of supplemental water alternatives.
+The report concludes/recommends: Construct turn-out in Nipomo on CCWA (State Water) pipeline; Negotiate for City of Santa Barbara Desal water; Negotiate for other sources of 'State Water'; Reclaim wastewater at South County Sanitation; Deep fractured rock wells; Groundwater Management District formation and leadership; Conservation. - 1996; District attempts, unsuccessfully, to get an 'Emergency Turnout' built on State Water line traversing Nipomo. - 1997; Santa Maria Valley Groundwater Litigation begins

+- 2001; District commissions an updated study of supplemental water alternatives.
 Evaluation of Water Supply Alternatives, Kennedy/Jenks Consultants, October 2001.
 Conclusions: Conservation; Intertie with City of Santa Maria; Refinery reclaim water; SLOCSD reclaim to offset agricultural pumping, and; Deep fractured rock wells.
 Direct connection to State Water is found to be too politically complicated to be viable any longer. - 2004; San Luis Obispo County consultant S.S.
 Papadopulos & Associates completes the Nipomo Mesa Groundwater Resource Capacity Study, March 2004.
 Conclusion is the Mesa area groundwater is in overdraft. - 2004; District signs MOU with City of SM outlining the future purchase of City water by District.
 The cost of building an inter-tie connection is estimated at \$4 million based on conceptual river crossing approaches. - April 2005; District completes Waterline Feasibility Study, Santa Maria River Crossing Alternatives and Probable Cost Estimates, Cannon Associates, April & June 2005.
-Conclusions - horizontal directional drill under the river is best crossing method.
+Conclusions horizontal directional drill under the river is best crossing method.
 Crossing and connection estimated at \$10 million. - June 2005; Groundwater Court files a settlement Stipulation agreed to by vast majority of litigants.
 Nipomo CSD-City of Santa Maria Intertie pipeline and supplemental water delivery is incorporated in to settlement as a 'Physical Solution' for the Nipomo Mesa Management Area (NMMA).
 The other three major municipal water purveyors within the NMMA stipulate to paying for paying for 33% of the first 2,500 Acre-feet of water delivered annually.
-Additionally, the Stipulation requires all new urban water demands within the NMMA are required to pay fee or delivery supplemental water. - August 2005; District abandons deep well project in Nipomo Valley \$400K loss
+Additionally, the Stipulation requires all new urban water demands within the NMMA are required to pay fee or delivery supplemental water.